Trip created by Craig Little

 Ride details: 47.5km/ 29.5 miles

 Today we make a raid on the border!
 This morning we’ll follow quiet roads which wind through a patchwork of green fields, it’s a beautiful ride where you can admire the views and listen to the birds singing in the hedgerows as you go.
-We’ll ride across a stone bridge and cross over to England.
-We head to the coast and through “the town of disputed territory” in an area that changed hands between Scotland and England for over 400 years.
+We follow the River Tweed for a while before riding across a stone bridge and over the border into England.
+We then head east to the coast and through Berwick – “the town of disputed territory” – an area that changed hands between Scotland and England for over 400 years.
 Our accommodation this evening is a traditional English Inn, in the Northumberland village of Beal, here you can enjoy a local drink, after a successful border raid.
 (B, L, D)

 Ride details: 68km/ 42.25 miles